New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 Top tips from the salon floor

 Make sure your diet contains enough vitamins E, B6 and B12, selenium and zinc.
-Flaxseed oil is also said to help prevent dandruff, which can be aggravated in winter, and can be taken in liquid or capsule form.
+Flaxseed oil (in liquid or capsule form) is also said to help prevent dandruff, which can be aggravated in winter.
 To promote strong hair growth, ensure your diet is rich in protein.

 Deep conditioning treatments like LifeSaver Pre-wash Treatment prevent cold weather shrinkage and slow down the ageing process of hair.
 Used a couple of times a week, its unique cashmere protein blend will protect your hair and leave it naturally supple, glossy and sleek.